Orsus Zoktavir, the Butcher of Khardov

 - The bonus from Fury is not a STR buff so, for example, it won't affect the distance you can throw a model.

 Orsus has several victory conditions.
 The key to success is to know when to switch between the 3 modes.

 - He can win via attrition, by keeping his troops alive via Iron Flesh, and increasing their hitting power through Fury and his feat.

 - Thanks to his peerless combat capabilities he is a strong board controlling in himself, which can be used extensively in scenarios.
+It's a commonly held belief that anything that ends its activation within 10" of the Butcher is going to die.
 Enemies will rarely risk coming closer when he's in position to retaliate.
 You still must be wary of assassinations, though.